coder9051/Data-Structure-using-C-and-Python/Array.md

 * Elements of the array are stored at contiguous memory locations where the first element is stored at the smallest memory location.
 * Elements of the array can be randomly accessed since we can calculate the address of each element of the array with the given base address and the size of data element.

-## How to access elements of Array
+## How to access elements of array
 You can access elements with the help of the index at which you stored them.

 Suppose you declared an array a as above.
 The first element is a[0], the second element is a[1] and so on.